 In addition to business entities, there are a number of other areas of asset protection to know.
 These protections can vary by location depending upon state laws.

-Under ERISA (federal law) retirement accounts are also afforded asset protection and this is also usually echoed or strengthened under the state’s laws.
+And under ERISA (federal law), retirement accounts are also afforded asset protection and this is also usually echoed or strengthened under the state’s laws.

 How assets are titled is another way to provide asset protection.

 For example, in Florida if your assets are titled as husband and wife (tenancy by the entireties) they will be protected from a creditor who seeks recovery from one of the spouses.